-{\it Introduction --} The cosmological principle is a fundamental postulate in modern cosmology, assuming that the Universe is homogeneous and isotropic on large scales, independent of location of observers \cite{1937RSPSA.158..324M}.
+The cosmological principle is a fundamental postulate in modern cosmology, assuming that the universe is homogeneous and isotropic on large scales, independent of the location of observers \cite{1937RSPSA.158..324M}.
 Based on the cosmological principle, the Lambda cold dark matter ($\Lambda \mathrm{CDM}$) model \cite{1970ApJ...159..379R, PhysRevLett.52.2090, 1985Natur.317..595F} is established and considered as the standard model of cosmology.

 With the development of precision cosmology, new observable results show hints of inconsistencies between observations and the cosmological principle, e.g., the detection of cosmic dipole such as cosmic microwave background (CMB) dipole \cite{Planck:2018nkj} and quasar dipole \cite{Secrest:2020has} may be inconsistent and indicate an anisotropic observable universe.
 Also, the Hubble tension between its local measurements \cite{Riess:2016jrr, Brout:2022vxf} and the value from Planck \cite{Planck:2016kqe}, which may be interpreted as the existence of a local inhomogeneous structure \cite{Ding:2019mmw, Haslbauer:2020xaa}.
-A fundamental explanation is needed in these problems.
+A fundamental explanation is needed for these problems.

-In reconciling the inconsistency between observations and the cosmological principle, a number of models have been proposed, such as introducing new physical scenarios in solving the Hubble tension \cite{Poulin:2018cxd, Bernal:2016gxb, Agrawal:2019lmo, Lin:2019qug, Kenworthy:2019qwq, Vagnozzi:2019ezj, Fung:2021fcj} and using the peculiar motion of observers in explaining the cosmic dipole \cite{1984MNRAS.206..377E, Lavaux:2008th}.
+In reconciling the inconsistency between observations and the cosmological principle, a number of models have been proposed, such as introducing new physical scenarios in solving the Hubble tension \cite{Poulin:2018cxd, Bernal:2016gxb, Agrawal:2019lmo, Lin:2019qug, Kenworthy:2019qwq, Vagnozzi:2019ezj, Fung:2021fcj, Camarena:2022iae} and using the peculiar motion of observers in explaining the cosmic dipole \cite{1984MNRAS.206..377E, Lavaux:2008th}.
 However, the tension between the CMB dipole and quasar dipole remains unsolved.
-The amplitude of the quasar dipole is over twice as large as the expected value in kinematic interpretation of the CMB dipole.
-In the same analysis, the inconsistency is reported to be as significant as $4.9 \sigma$ significance \cite{Secrest:2020has}.
-Such a large quasar dipole anisotropy still exists after removing the standard kinematic dipole in CMB frame, which may indicate the existence of a local anisotropic structure \cite{Secrest:2022uvx}.
+The amplitude of the quasar dipole is over twice as large as the expected value in the kinematic interpretation of the CMB dipole.
+In the same analysis, the inconsistency is reported to be as significant as $4.9 \sigma$ \cite{Secrest:2020has}.
+Such a large quasar dipole anisotropy still exists after removing the standard kinematic dipole in the CMB frame, which may indicate the existence of a local anisotropic structure \cite{Secrest:2022uvx}.
 Meanwhile, some theoretical attempts have been done in solving this dipolar tension, see \cite{Dalang:2021ruy, Domenech:2022mvt, Krishnan:2022qbv} for details.